wowBlaBla/Givetree-Frontend/README.md

-# Give Tree - Ares
+# GiveTree - Ares

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

 **Welcome to Ares!**

-This project is a monorepo to house all the Front End Applications within Give Tree.
+This project is a monorepo to house all the Front End Applications within GiveTree.
 Shared packages can be found in `packages` and applications in `apps`.
 You can read more on the project structure in the section below.

 ## Projects / Applications / Environments